Jennifer Lawrence Got Real About Her Most Embarrassing Don't Look Up Scene

 Editor's note: This article contains minor spoilers for the Netflix movie Don't Look Up.

-Since debuting on Netflix on 24th December, Don't Look Up has become one of the most talked-about titles of this weird limbo period between Christmas and New Year (which is a great time for TV, tbh).
+Since debuting on Netflix on 24th December, Don't Look Up has become one of the most talked-about titles.

 Written and directed by Adam McKay, who previously made The Big Short and Vice, it's a satirical sci-fi film about two astronomers (Jennifer Lawrence and Leonardo DiCaprio) who discover a giant comet hurtling towards earth.
 Understandably terrified, they embark on a very messy tour media to warn the human race that literally all of us are in danger.
 You'll laugh, you'll cringe, and you'll probably get Ariana Grande's original song with Kid Cudi, "Just Look Up!", stuck in your head.